Awards

 Winners & finalists

-The winners were announced at the award ceremony at the National Arboretum in Canberra on 23 October 2024.
-The winners were announced at the award ceremony at the National Arboretum in Canberra on 23 October 2024.
+The winners were announced at the award ceremony at the National Arboretum in Canberra on 22 October 2025.
 The awards were presented by Letitia Hope, IPAA ACT deputy president and deputy secretary, Department of Social Services and Justine Greig PSM, IPAA ACT deputy president and deputy secretary, Defence People, Department of Defence.

 Kerry Kennedy Award